Danny Meyer restaurants will require vaccine proof for diners and employees

 “This is a crisis of people who have not been vaccinated,” he said.
 “And I feel a strong responsibility on our part as business leaders to take care of our team and our guests, and that’s what we’re doing.”

-In an interview with The Washington Post, Meyer said diners could use documentation to prove their vaccination status including the card issued by the Centers for Disease Control and Prevention, an Excelsior pass — the government-issued one used by New Yorkers — or the Clear app.
-He predicted that as restaurants fear going back to government-mandated closures amid surging infection rates, such systems would become common.
+In an interview with The Washington Post, Meyer said diners could use documentation to prove their vaccination status including the card issued by the Centers for Disease Control and Prevention, an Excelsior Pass — the government-issued one used by New Yorkers — or the Clear app.
+He predicted as restaurants fear going back to government-mandated closures amid surging infection rates, such systems would become common.

-“I think that’s going to happen at any moment,” said Meyer, whose eateries include Gramercy Tavern, Union Square Cafe and Maialino in New York and Maialino Mare and Anchovy Social in Washington.
+“I think that’s going to happen at any moment,” said Meyer, whose eateries include Gramercy Tavern, Union Square Cafe and Maialino in New York, and Maialino Mare and Anchovy Social in Washington.
 “Restaurants are the biggest employer in the country — they have a huge economic impact — and we just can’t go backward.”

 Meyer told CNBC that Shake Shack, which he founded and whose board he chairs, will set its own vaccine policy.

-His high-profile restaurants join others that are mandating that workers or in some cases, customers, provide documentation of their vaccines.
+His high-profile restaurants join others that are mandating workers or in some cases, customers, provide documentation of their vaccines.
 In San Francisco, a group that includes hundreds of bars adopted a program where patrons wishing to drink and eat inside will have to show a vaccination card or proof of a negative coronavirus test, prompted by the surge in breakthrough cases as the virus’s delta variant spreads.

 Most members of the San Francisco Bar Owner Alliance, which covers more than 500 establishments, have opted in, its founder told The Post.
-And in St. Louis, the Bengelina Hospitality Group announced it would require indoor diners and employees to prove their vaccination status.
+In St. Louis, the Bengelina Hospitality Group announced it would require indoor diners and employees to prove their vaccination status.
 Other restaurants have made vaccination a condition of employment.

 Earlier this month, France adopted a system requiring patrons of all kinds of establishments, from shopping centers to restaurants to hospitals, to show a health pass.